miniwinwm/WMM_Tiny/README.md

 This code requires 4.2 kBytes of RAM permanently.
 All memory is statically allocated.

+The source code may look a bit strange to a seasoned C programmer with gotos in the code.
+This is because this is a port of the WMM souce code provided by NOAA which is itself a port of the original WMM code written in Fortran.

 Under folder wmm_cof_converter is a sub-project that compresses the coefficients file supplied by NOAA (WMM.COF) to a C99 source file that is used by the WMM_Tiny project.
 This sub-project also has project files allowing it to be loaded and built in STM32CubeIDE or the single C99 source file wmm_cof_converter.c can be compiled by any C99 compiler.